ArtifactDB/gobbler/README.md

 - Symbolic links to directories are not allowed.
 - Symbolic links to files only allowed if the symlink target is an existing file within a project-asset-version subdirectory of the registry.

-Once this directory is constructed and populated, the user should use the write-and-rename paradigm to create a file with the `request-upload-` prefix.
+Once this directory is constructed and populated, the user should create a file with the `request-upload-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of an existing project.